Epic of King Gesar: Mongolian version (1716)

-There is a 2017 version of this translated into English.
+There was a 2017 version of this translated into English.

 Buryat version

 Buryat versions of the epic focus mainly on Gesar's battles with various demons, rather than on military campaigns.
 They also contain a detailed and drastically different prologue to Gesar's exploits.
 According to these versions, the great Tengri Khormusta (Turmas, Khorbustu, Hormust) khan of the celestial tribes of the West waged war with Atai Ulan, khan of the malicious gods of the east.
 After his victory, Khormusta dismembers Atai Ulan to prevent his resurrection and throws his body parts to Earth, where they become demons and monsters.
-The act almost causes the extinction of humanity; the middle son of Khormusta (Bukhe Belligte or Uile Butelegcji) was sent from the realm of heaven to undo the damage.
+The act almost causes the extinction of humanity; the middle son of Khormusta (Bukhe Belligte or Uile Butelegcji) is sent from the realm of heaven to undo the damage.

-The Buryat version contains 9 branches or song episodes (uliger), each devoted to tell how Gesar defeats an enemy.
+The Buryat version contains 9 branches or song episodes (uliger), each devoted to telling how Gesar defeats an enemy.